0lliefox/HOnK/README.md

 #### WordNet
 The WordNet dump file was originally found [here](https://doi.org/10.5281/zenodo.3739540), as an input for ConceptNet, therefore used here to ensure the best clustering possible.

+#### DBpedia
+The artifacts found for [en-dbpedia-enriched-with-wikidata-dbpedia](https://databus.dbpedia.org/dbpedia-enterprise/en-dbpedia-enriched-with-wikidata-dbpedia) from 2025-08-21 were used, with [truthy dump](https://dumps.wikimedia.org/wikidatawiki/entities/) from 2025-10-24.

+#### GeoNames

 [//]: # (```bash)

 [//]: # (curl "http://ldf.fi/wordnet/data?graph=http://ldf.fi/wordnet/wn31" --output supporting_files/wordnet.ttl)